4. Running the MDTF-diagnostics package in “multirun” mode

 4.2.
 POD output

 Note that an obs directory is created by default, but will be empty unless the POD developer opts to use an observational dataset and write observational data figures to this directory.
-Figures that are generated as .eps files before conversion to .png files are written to $WORKING_DIR/[POD name]/model/PS.
+Figures that are generated as .eps files before conversion to .png files are written to $WORK_DIR/[POD name]/model/PS.

 4.3.
 Multirun environment variables

 Multirun PODs obtain information for environment variables for the case and variable attributes described in the configuration section from a yaml file named case_info.yaml that the framework generates at runtime.
-The case_info.yaml file is written to $WORKING_DIR/[POD name], and has a corresponding environment variable case_env_file that the POD uses to parse the file.
+The case_info.yaml file is written to $WOR_DIR/[POD name], and has a corresponding environment variable case_env_file that the POD uses to parse the file.
 The example_multicase.py script demonstrates to how to read the environment variables from case_info.yaml using the case_env_file environment variable into a dictionary, then loop through the dictionary to obtain the post-processed data for analysis.
 An example case_info.yaml file with environment variables defined for the synthetic test data is located in the example_multicase directory.